svc333/overview/glossary/glossary.md

 {: #x8439210}

 An image that provides a base for another image.
 For example, Ubuntu Linux is the parent image of the IBM Liberty image.
 See also [base image](/docs/overview?topic=overview-glossary#x5366487), [image](/docs/overview?topic=overview-glossary#x2024928).

+### payload logging
+{: #x9758658}

+The capture of payload data and deployment output to monitor ongoing health of AI in business applications.

 ### payment method
 {: #x2281605}